-Tax: Money that a government collects from people or organizations within the government's boundaries.
+Tax: Money that a government levies and collects from people or organizations within its jurisdiction.
+Taxes are used to pay for government services.

 Town: See municipality.
 Although many people think a town is a small city, in Florida there is no legal difference between towns, villages and cities.